Public Spending, Economic Opportunity for All

-The first in a five-part series focusing on the true size of New Jersey’s expansive government, how much is being spent in specific categories and, most importantly, identifying opportunities where it can be made more efficient.
+The first in a multi-part series focusing on the true size of New Jersey’s expansive government, how much is being spent in specific categories and, most importantly, identifying opportunities where it can be made more efficient.

 ·The consolidated cost of government services in NJ is $117 billion – triple the size of the annual state budget.